yonatantussa/YonatanTussa/README.md

 # Hi, I'm Yonatan 👋
-A lifelong learner with a passion for computer science and technology.
-I enjoy collaborating with others to tackle real-world problems.
+I'm passionate about computer science and technology, and I enjoy collaborating with others to tackle real-world problems.
+Whether I'm writing code, designing user-friendly interfaces, or building something new, I'm always eager to learn and grow.

 <!--
 **YonatanTussa/YonatanTussa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.